netdioxadmin/VPC-Project/readme.md

 - An AWS account with appropriate permissions to create and manage resources
 - Terraform installed on your local machine (version 0.12 or above)
 ## AWS Credentials
  - You have to configure your AWS Cli with your access and secret key first.
+(This prevents you from accidently committing your key to GitHub)
+ - You can also provide your access and secret key in variables.tf
  - Ref : **[Aws Provider Doc](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)**

 ## **Getting Started**

 To use this project, follow the steps below: